yashsainani/Habibi-Come-To-Dubai/README.md

  #### <span style="color:#ef00ff">2.
 CSS
 <ul>Applied for styling and layout with different CSS properties </ul>

-#### <span style="color:#ef00ff">3.
-JAVASCRIPT
-<ul>JavaScript is a dynamic programming language that is used for web development, in web applications, for game development, and lots more.
-It allows you to implement dynamic features on web pages that cannot be done with only HTML and CSS.</ul>

  #### <span style="color:#ef00ff">4.
 FONT AWESOME
 <ul>Font Awesome is a comprehensive icon library that offers a vast selection of icons for various purposes, such as user interface design, web development and graphic design.